-The company’s market share in Trøndelag, Møre og Romsdal and Gudbrandsdal is 25 per cent, an increase of more than 2 percentage points over the last 12 months.
+The company’s market share in Trøndelag and in Møre and Romsdal is 25 per cent, an increase of more than 2 percentage points over the last 12 months.

 The company can thus point to significantly higher growth and profitability than the industry average.
 In addition, the company is well underway on creating new income flows beyond the traditional accounting industry.

 Sparebanken SMN Invest invests in shares, mainly in regional businesses.
-The company posted a pre-tax profit of minus NOK 15.1m in the first nine months of 2020 (plus 44.0m).
+The company posted a negative pre-tax profit of NOK 12.0m in the first half of 2020 (profit of 47.3m).

 SpareBank 1 Markets is a subsidiary of SpareBank 1 SMN which holds a 66.7 per cent stake.
 Other owners are SpareBank 1 Nord-Norge, SpareBank 1 SR Bank, SpareBank 1 Østlandet and the SamSpar banks.
-SpareBank 1 Markets is headquartered in Oslo and has divisions in Trondheim, Ålesund and Stavanger.
-It has 142 FTEs.
+SpareBank 1 Markets is headquartered in Oslo and has offices in Trondheim, Ålesund and Stavanger.
+It has 124 FTEs.

 SpareBank 1 Markets wholly owns SpareBank 1 Kapitalforvaltning.
-The company is at centre-stage of SpareBank 1 Markets’ focus on asset management and has aggregate total assets of NOK 18.5bn.
-The company has 18 employees.
+The company is at centre-stage of SpareBank 1 Markets’ focus on asset management with aggregate total assets of NOK 17.5bn.
+The company has a staff of 18.

-SpareBank 1 Markets’ consolidated pre-tax profit for the first nine months of 2020 was NOK 89.6m (39.2m).
-High activity in several areas has yielded incomes in excess of a normal third quarter.
+SpareBank 1 Markets’ consolidated pre-tax profit for the first half of 2020 was NOK 55.1m (28.6m).
+High activity in several areas in the second quarter has strengthened incomes, concurrent with a reversal of first-quarter losses on own account trading.
 Incomes from Investment Banking have been strong with a number of sizeable consultancy assignments and stock issues.
-Incomes from primary market trading and currency trading have been high.
-SpareBank 1 Kapitalforvaltning shows earnings on a par with the preceding quarters.
-Overall group income came to NOK 511m (452m) as at 30 September 2020, representing a growth of NOK 59m or 13.1 per cent.
-Operating expenses totalled NOK 421m (412m), a growth of NOK 9m or 2.2 per cent.
+Incomes from secondary equity market trading and currency trading have been high.
+SpareBank 1 Kapitalforvaltning shows somewhat lower commission earnings after the stock exchange fall.

 SpareBank 1 Markets is the leading capital market unit in SpareBank 1 SMN’s market area.
 SpareBank 1 Markets’ main focus is on clients in relation to which the group itself has a strong competitive position alone or in conjunction with the parent banks.